rafaelcamargo/portfolio/src/scripts/blog/posts/english/deleting-multiple-git-tags-at-once.md

 git push -d <remote> $(git tag)
 ```

 Whether performing a local or remote cleanup, any of the above commands will get the job done almost instantly, saving you precious time.
-To learn more about the Git command responsible to manage tags, visit the [official documentation](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
+To learn more about the Git command responsible for managing tags, visit the [official documentation](https://git-scm.com/book/en/v2/Git-Basics-Tagging).